Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Step 2: Set Logical Image Size Tiers

-Each tier should have a max width and file size target.
+Create size categories for hero, content, thumbnail, and social.
+Each tier should have a defined max width and file size target.

 Step 3: Enforce File Size Ranges